Ma77hieu/Project5/README.md

 User possibilities:
 /- 1 Flush the database (used primarily for development purposes).
 /- 2 Find a substitute to an aliment
-/- 3 Display the substituted aliments
-/- 4 Quit the program
+/- 3 Display the substitutes to aliments that have been saved /- 4 Quit the program

 Detailed scenario for "-/ 2 Find a substitute to an aliment"